msoos/cav2025/README.md

 even used, but compiled in.
 Hence I could have the final binary MIT, but currently, it's LGPLv2.

+Notice that this builds a static 64-bit x86 binary that will run on all Linux platforms that have a relatively recent Kernel and SSE4.2 support.
+In order to keep the system 100% as submitted, we have not changed the code, but the newest Ganak, as present on GitHub, compiles to everything, including Arm, Mac, and even WASM.
+Hence we find this as reusable as possible, without messing with the code that was submitted when the paper was submitted.

 There is only one Ganak binary.
-The different configurations are just different command line arguments, turning off various features.
+The different configurations are simply different command line arguments, turning off various features.
 ScalMC is simply Ganak with everything turned on, noted as "out-ganak-also-extend-d-set"

-**To re-iterate, "out-ganak-also-extend-d-set" is all features turned on, noted as "ScalMC" in the paper.** We are in fact the original Ganak authors.
+**Hence, "out-ganak-also-extend-d-set" is all features turned on, noted as "ScalMC" in the paper.** We are in fact the original Ganak authors.
 Baseline is simply all new features turned off.

 # MCComp2024 and MCComp2023 CNF instances
-The CNF instances are in the directories:
+The MCComp CNF instances are in the directories:
 ```
 /home/vboxuser/run/cnfs/mccomp2023
 /home/vboxuser/run/cnfs/mccomp2024